CheapMeow/cheapmeow.github.io/_posts/2023-12-19-ue5_niagara_sph.md

 Enable `Local Space` in Emitter property, then all particles' position are calcuated in local space.
 In other word, the particles' coordinate follows actor but not world coordinate.

-## New An Emitter to Emit Plane for Renderring
+## New An Emitter to Emit Plane for rendering

-You should create a plane to show the renderring result.
+You should create a plane to show the rendering result.
 It can be created in Niagara System or in world level.
 The former looks nice because it hides details into Niagara System itself.

 To do this, new an emitter to emit a plane sprite.
 The sprite lifetime should be long enough, so it can be set as `LoopDuration`